 Getting Around London

-As for riding and paying, you have a few options as a visitor.
-You can simply pay-as-you-go and/or buy single tickets to ride.
-Another option is to pay for transit fares using a contactless debit or credit card – which is super handy.
-The machines also take Apple and Google Pay.
+Another – more likely and very convenient – option is to pay for transit fares using a contactless debit or credit card.
+This is super handy.
+The gates also accept Apple and Google Pay.

-The tap cards used for the transit system are called Oyster Cards.
-You can get a Visitor Oyster Card, which is a pre-paid Oyster Card that also comes with discounts on restaurants, museums, and more.
-You may also just get a regular Oyster Card – which is the regular refillable tap card.
-The nice thing about these Oyster cards is that you can return them when you are done and get a deposit (5 pounds) back.
-Other cities – cough, Toronto – don’t allow for this.
+Then there are also tap cards used for the transit system, which are called Oyster Cards.
+You can get a Visitor Oyster Card, which is a prepaid Oyster Card that also comes with discounts on restaurants, museums, and more.

 Where to Stay in London